MasterJ93/ATProtoKit/Sources/ATProtoKit/ATProtoKit.docc/Authentication/SessionConfigurationArticle.md

 In the above example, we create an instance of `ATResolve`.
 After that, we use `resolveHandle()` and pass in the `handle` property as the argument. `ATResolve` will find the DID document associated with the handle, which will contain the service endpoint.
 Once you're done, all that's left to do is extract the URL.

-You can now use this to pass the `serviceEndpoint` variable into the `pdsURL` parameter of ``ATProtoKit/ATProtocolConfiguration/init(pdsURL:keychainProtocol:configuration:canResolve:)``, and then call the ``ATProtoKit/ATProtoKit/createSession(with:and:authenticationFactorToken:)`` method.
+You can now use this to send the session creation request to the resolved `serviceEndpoint`, matching the default ``SessionConfiguration/authenticate(with:password:)`` flow while replacing its PDS-selection logic.